Daniel Rowland (1713–1790), The Great Evangelist of Wales, and the Making of Modern Welsh Nonconformity

 Rowland and Howell Harris, Two Forces of the Revival

-No account of Daniel Rowland can ignore Howell Harris, the great lay evangelist of Trevecka.
-The two men, along with William Williams Pantycelyn and others, formed the central constellation of the Welsh Methodist movement.
+No account of Daniel Rowland can ignore Howell Harris, the great lay evangelist of Trefeca.
+The two men met in 1737 and soon joined forces to push forward the Methodist Revival in Wales.
+Later accounts treat that meeting as one of the foundation points of the Welsh Methodist movement. (source 1) (source 3)

 Yet Rowland and Harris were profoundly different figures.

-Their relationship was at times strained, shaped by differing approaches to leadership and discipline.
+Their relationship was at times strained.
+The Dictionary of Welsh Biography notes disagreement between them, leading to a split in the early 1750s, after which Rowland became the leader of “Rowland’s people”.
 But together they represent something crucial about the Revival, it was not a single personality cult.
-It was a movement broad enough to contain multiple leadership styles.
+It was a movement broad enough to contain multiple leadership styles. (source 1) (source 3)

 Rowland’s genius lay in preaching.
 Harris’s genius lay in mobilisation.
 Between them, they built something that Wales could not easily forget.